ggrossman/unix-cb/README.md

   to PM.
 - `/q` logged you off ... but `/g` let you slip away silently, which was useful more frequently than you'd think.
-- `/5` would turn on the Jive filter, which was an old example of the `lex` lexical scanner tool that floated around Unix sites in those days.
+- `/5` would turn on the [Jive filter](http://en.wikipedia.org/wiki/Jive_filter),
+  a gag text filtering program, written with the [lex](http://en.wikipedia.org/wiki/Lex_%28software%29) lexical analyzer generator, which floated around Unix sites in those days.
   It's definitely not politically correct.

 One of the best features was `/e` which showed you the list of